JuliaML/MLLabelUtils.jl/docs/api/interface.rst

 whole arrays.
 These are more flexible because by having an array as input these methods have more information available to make reasonable decisions.
-As a consequence of that is the source encoding considered optional because these methods can make use of :func:`labelenc` internally to infer it automatically.
+As a consequence of that can we consider the source encoding optional, because these methods can now make use of :func:`labelenc` internally to infer it automatically.

 .. function:: convertlabel(dst_encoding, arr, [src_encoding], [obsdim])